neorning97/Master-s-thesis/scripts/gene_expression/DE_volcano/README.md

 Edit the variables in the `CONFIG SECTION` near the top of `17_translocation_volcano_plots.py`.
-The most important setting is `translocations` — define each translocation as a list of (chromosome, start, end) coordinate tuples.
+The most important setting is `translocations`, define each translocation as a list of (chromosome, start, end) coordinate tuples.
 A gene is included if it overlaps any of the listed regions: